Places of significance

 An Aboriginal Place declaration recognises that places are (or were) of special significance to Aboriginal culture.
 It gives the land a higher level of protection, to safeguard its significance to Aboriginal people.

-The NSW Atlas of Aboriginal Places provides detailed information including a map, photos, location information, gazettal notices, and an explanation of the significance for each of the declared Aboriginal Places.
+Search of Aboriginal Places using the NSW Heritage Inventory for detailed information including a map, photos, location information, gazettal notices, and an explanation of the significance for each of the declared Aboriginal Places.

 Learning from the sites